Directly to the content

 Guest article by our nutrition expert Dr. Dorothea Portius

-Fasting is one of the oldest therapeutic methods and is deeply rooted in medical, religious and cultural practices [1].
-Even Hippocrates praised fasting as a remedy, and in many cultures - from Ramadan to ritual fasting periods in Christianity - it has been used as a spiritual and health practice for thousands of years.
-But how does fasting affect the body, and what biochemical processes make it a potent tool for health and regeneration
+Fasting is one of the oldest therapeutic methods and has a deep-rooted presence in medical, religious, and cultural practices [1].
+Already Hippocrates praised fasting as a remedy, and in many cultures – from Ramadan to ritual fasting periods in Christianity – it has been used for thousands of years as a spiritual and health practice.
+But how does fasting affect the body, and what biochemical processes make it a potent tool for health and regeneration?

-• "Natural" nocturnal fasting: The period between the last meal of the day and breakfast the next morning.
-During this natural fasting phase, which typically lasts 8-12 hours, regenerative processes are already taking place in the body (depending on the state of health and composition of the evening meal).
+• “Natural” Nightly Fasting: The period between the last meal of the day and breakfast the next morning.
+During this natural fasting phase, which typically lasts 8–12 hours, regenerative processes in the body are already taking place (depending on health status and the composition of the evening meal).

-• Intermittent fasting (intermittent fasting): Here, phases of fasting and eating alternate in a defined rhythm, e.g. 16 hours of fasting and 8 hours of eating (16:8).
+• Intermittent Fasting (Interval Fasting): Here, phases of fasting and eating alternate in a defined rhythm, e.g., 16 hours of fasting and 8 hours of eating time (16:8).

-• Medical fasting: Fasting periods that last from 24 hours to several days and are usually carried out under medical supervision, such as z.BBuchinger therapeutic fasting.
+• Therapeutic Fasting: Fasting periods that last from 24 hours to several days and are usually conducted under medical supervision, such as z.B.
+Buchinger therapeutic fasting.

-Fasting is by no means a passive state, but an active, highly dynamic processin which the body specifically activates mechanisms to adapt to the temporary withdrawal of energy.
-These processes ensure that the organism functions optimally even when the supply of nutrients is restricted.
-The temporary food deprivation signals the body to use resources efficiently and initiate regeneration mechanisms.
-However, this "fasting stress", if carried out adequately and appropriately to one's own needs, differs from chronic stress, which can damage the body as it is temporary and promotes adaptive processes [2, 3].
+Fasting is by no means a passive state, but an active, highly dynamic process, in which the body deliberately activates mechanisms to adapt to the temporary withdrawal of energy.
+These processes ensure that the organism functions optimally even with limited nutrient intake.
+The temporary food withdrawal signals the body to use resources efficiently and to initiate regeneration mechanisms.
+This "fasting stress," when adequately and appropriately tailored to one's own needs, differs from chronic stress, which can harm the body, as it is time-limited and promotes adaptive processes [2, 3].

 These adaptive processes are promoted by fasting